We’re introducing sustainability initiatives – big and small – across the site!

 Reducing Single-use Plastic

-Inside the gift shop is a new range of eco-friendly products made from recycled materials and encouraging sustainable living.
+Inside the gift shop is a new range of eco-friendly products made from recycled materials in an effort to encourage sustainable living.

-Queeenswood was one of the first places in Herefordshire to recycle crisp packets and with your help we have prevented over 10,000 packets from going into landfill
+Queenswood was one of the first places in Herefordshire to recycle crisp packets and with your help we have prevented over 10,000 packets from going into landfill, however, this initiative has come to an end as you can now recycle your crisp packets at most large supermarkets.

 Reduce, reuse, recycle!
 Make sure you pop your rubbish in the right slot in our new recycling bin when you visit.